Petra-Belobrk/sport-management-app/README.md

 ## Description

-This is a nest.js application that manages a sport center
+This is a nest.js application that manages a sport center.
+This application uses MailJet to send emails.
+If you haven't already, register and start using: https://www.mailjet.com/

 ## Installation